Jim Stubler - Owner

 Jim began his career in the bowling business in 1971 working for the family owned business, Royal Lanes in Oglesby, Illinois.
 During his time at Royal Lanes, he completed the Brunswick course for Pinsetter Mechanic Training.
 Jim was instrumental in obtaining the business's first ball drilling equipment, working out of the basement since no space was available for a formal Pro Shop.
 He was elected to the Bowling Hall of Fame in 1991.
 Following in his father's footsteps, Jim was elected President of the Illinois State Bowling Proprietor's Association I.S.B.P.A. in 2001 and to date they are the only father and son holding this position in Illinois.
 In 2006 he received the Bowling Proprietor's Association of America (B.P.A.A.) award for "Proprietor of the Year."
-Jim was elected as Director-at-Large to the Board of Directors for the (B.P.A.A.) in 2008, which he currently still holds.
+Jim was elected as Director-at-Large to the Board of Directors for the (B.P.A.A.) in 2008 and held the position for 4 years.
 He is also a member of the Board of Directors of Strike Ten Entertainment, which serves as the marketing arm of the bowling industry.
-Jim writes the monthly article "Ask Stubler" for the magazine Bowling Center Management.
+Jim wrote the monthly article "Ask Stubler" for the magazine Bowling Center Management for 8 years.
+The Illinois State Bowling Proprietors Association (ISBPA) at the 2012 Annual Meeting in Normal, Illnois awarded Jim Stubler with the Louis P. Petersen Award.
+The award is the most prestigious ISBPA award that is presented in honor of an individual who is a legend in the bowling industry.
+He was inducted in the Illinois U.S.B.C.
+Hall of Fame in 2016.
 Jim resides in Peru with his wife, Susan.
 They have two children and two grandchildren.

 Bob Stubler - Owner

 Bob began working for Royal Lanes in 1976 joining his dad, Rudy and brother Jim in the family business.
 He achieved and maintained a United States Bowling Congress (U.S.B.C.)
-Silver Level Coaching certification for the past 15 years.
-Bob is the inagural coach for the La Salle-Peru High School Bowling teams since 2001.
+Silver Level Coaching certification for the past 20 years.
+Bob is the inagural coach for the La Salle-Peru High School Bowling teams since 2001, resigning after the 2017 -2018 season.
 The 2010-2011 boys Varsity team competed in the Illinois High School Association (I.H.S.A.)
-State Finals Tournament.
-Bob was elected Sergeant-at-Arms in 2010 for the I.S.B.P.A. and serves as the liaison for the Illinois Licensed Beverage Association (I.L.B.A.).
-He is in line to be the third Stubler President of the organization.
+State Finals Tournament and his son Nathan was the 2017 individual State Champion.
+Bob was elected Sergeant-at-Arms in 2010 for the I.S.B.P.A.
+He was the third Stubler President of the organization.
+He serves as the liaison for the Illinois Licensed Beverage Association (I.L.B.A.).
+He was awarded the Ruben A. Dankoff Award in 2010.
 Bob resides in La Salle with his wife Sindee and their son.

 Mary and Rudy Stubler, together with Willis and Ann Mortenson opened Royal Lanes at 131 E. Walnut Steet, Oglesby, Illinois in August, 1961.
 Royal Lanes was an eight lane bowling alley and lounge that employed six people.
 Oglesby was the hometown of the families of Mary and Rudy including Rudy's sister and co-owner Ann Mortenson.
 The Mortensons retired and sold their share of the business to the Stubler's in 1971.